boghsteren/flex-template-web/docs/extend-listing.md

 Next step is to add means for modifying the attribute data in listings.
 This is achieved by adding proper inputs to the `EditListingWizard`.
-It could probably make sense to add the input to the _description_ tab or modify the _amenities_ tab to also include capacity but for the sake of clarity let's add a new tab to the wizard.
-The new tab will be placed between the _amenities_ and _policy_ tabs.
+It could probably make sense to add the input to the _description_ tab or modify the _goals_ tab to also include capacity but for the sake of clarity let's add a new tab to the wizard.
+The new tab will be placed between the _goals_ and _policy_ tabs.

 First lets declare the tab in `EditListingWizardTab`: